 The UK Armed Forces should be spearheaded by the Royal Navy via three (3) Strike Aircraft Carriers and an array of amphibious units that allow sustained Air, Sea & Land operations at any location.
 The RAF will provide home air defence, strike and surveillance duties plus also be deployable in-theatre with a rapid reaction capability via air-to-air refuelling.
-The Army and Royal Marine numbers must be retained at their current levels, and will not be covered on this page.
+The Army and Royal Marine numbers must be retained with 100,000 and 10,000 troops respectively, in order to fulfil their global duties, and will not be covered on this page.

 Importantly, the Armed Forces must be set up to fight a modern Falklands War type scenario, against modern high performance aircraft, submarine and missile threats as well as participate in multi-national operations.

 The Future Royal Navy should be centred around three 50,000 ton CATOBAR strike carriers with a flight deck area matching or exceeding that of the Charles De Gaulle.
 The two STOVL Queen Elizabeth Class carriers will act as LHAs and provide close air support, amphibious-commando and ASW capability.
 The submarine service is also of vital importance and priority must be given to its expansion.
 Increased numbers of submarines are intended to provide for enhanced shore bombardment using Tomahawk Land Attack Missiles targeting airfields, air defence systems, and other high value assets.

 All Navy capital ships must employ advanced SAMPSON-type radar, IR systems, CIWS/RAM, surface-to-air missiles, anti-ship missiles, UAVs*/USVs, plus have strong ASW capabilities with bow sonar and torpedoes as standard.

 Strike Aircraft Carriers (3)